googlefonts/variable-components-spec/variable-components-spec.md

 ## Format overview

-High level structure of the ‘VarC’ table:
+High level structure of the `VarC` table:

 | name | ... |
 |-|-|